 Flight lessons are scheduled at a pace and time to suit your needs, and to support your learning and general progress.

 Each flight lesson will focus on specific areas of skills, including general handling of the aircraft, take-off, landing, and emergency procedures.

 Lessons include a pre-flight and post-flight briefing and your instructor will review your progress with you after each lesson.

-During the training for your RPL, there are three theory exams.
+There are three theory exams for your RPL, which are taken during your training.
 These are the Pre-Solo, Pre-Area Solo Exam and the Basic Aeronautical Knowledge Exam.

 A theory training kit is included and provided at the beginning of your course.
 The kit includes the necessary textbooks that cover the information required to pass the exams in an easy to read and understandable format.
 There are substantial practice questions throughout the textbooks to help you to gauge your progress.
 You’ll be able to complete the material through guided self-study, plus you can ask our instructors for help with any concept that you find challenging.
 You’ll find that the topics you are studying will be used practically in your flight training.